National Study of Learning, Voting, and Engagement FAQ

 My institution adheres to a stricter policy regarding student privacy, and some of these data fields are not designated as “directory information.”
 Will you obtain and use this data?

-Not without your express permission.
+Not without your expressed permission.
 If you do not want to fill out the detailed authorization form for non-directory information, but still would like to participate, you can download a basic authorization form here.

 We do not currently submit these additional data elements (field of study, class level, race/ethnicity/nonresident alien, and gender) to the Clearinghouse but we want CIRCLE to consider them.
 Can you do that?

 Not unless you send this data to the Clearinghouse.
 We recommend you send it in.
 We can run the 2012 numbers again, and it will make a difference for 2014 and 2016.

 How do you handle students who don’t want their information used for any purpose?

 Some students “check the FERPA box” when they enroll, indicating that they do not want their names or other directory information used for any purpose.
 The Clearinghouse already has that information and will remove from the list any students who have “checked the box.”